Rome is a dream city-break destination for many.

 - To save waiting in line, you can opt for a ‘skip the line’ ticket, which can be bought from local shops surrounding the Vatican.
 A tour guide will then take you straight to the entrance.

 - Dress ‘respectfully’ when entering St. Peter’s Basilica.
-Having your shoulders and above the knee on show is frowned upon, so it’s best to bring a cover-up with you.
+Having your shoulders on show is frowned upon, so it’s best to bring a cover-up with you.

 Squares and Fountains